cynthialmy/cynthialmy.github.io/_posts/2025-02-13-semantic-layer-bi.md

 ## Where I'd Deliberately Constrained Automation

-1. **Watermark, not block.** I never blocked a report from being published.
+1. **Watermark instead of blocking.** I never blocked a report from being published.
 I made non-compliance *visible* instead of *punished.* Blocking would have caused rebellion and workarounds.
 Visibility caused voluntary compliance.
 Preserving team autonomy while creating accountability was the key insight.
 2. **No auto-correction of metric discrepancies.** The system flags discrepancies; humans investigate.
 Auto-correction could mask legitimate data differences and remove the human conversation that is often where the real governance happens.
 3. **No self-service metric publishing to shared dashboards.** Sandboxed creation is free; publishing requires review.
 Freedom without governance creates metric chaos.
 4. **No automation of governance council decisions.** Every metric definition change requires human review and cross-functional sign-off.
-The hardest part of governance is the *conversation between humans with different priorities*, not the rule enforcement.
+The hardest part of governance is the *conversation between humans with different priorities*—more than automating rule enforcement.
 That conversation cannot be automated, and should not be.

 ---

 ## The Hardest Lessons

 **Governance is a people problem wearing a data hat.** The 23 conflicting definitions came from rational teams solving local problems independently.
-Better data engineering does not fix that.
-Neither does adopting a data mesh, deploying a data fabric, or migrating to a lakehouse.
-Shared ownership, visible consequences, and translation documents do.
+Fixing that takes shared ownership, visible consequences, and translation documents—more than a new lakehouse, data mesh, or fabric rollout on its own.

 **Mandates produce compliance; visibility produces behavior change.** The UNVALIDATED watermark accomplished in 6 weeks what 3 months of mandates could not.

-**Start with 5, not 23.** I learned this by failing at 23 first.
+**Start with five metrics before tackling all twenty-three.** I learned this by failing at twenty-three first.
 Narrowing to 5 high-impact metrics that covered 80% of executive reports created visible wins and momentum for the remaining 18.
 This is the sequencing lesson I would apply on day one at any enterprise, and it mirrors the incremental development principle that applies to data platforms broadly: build incrementally, validate continuously, and anchor decisions in demonstrated ROI.

 **What I would do differently from the start:** Build the metric translation documents *before* announcing the canonical definitions.
-Multiple teams pushed back not because they disagreed, but because they did not understand what was changing for them specifically.
+Several teams pushed back because they did not understand what was changing for them specifically, even when they agreed with the goal.
 A proactive translation like "your old definition, the new definition, and here is what changes for your team" would have halved the resistance.

 ---

 ## Why This Matters for AI

-The semantic layer is not just a BI concern.
-It is the foundation for trustworthy AI systems.
+The semantic layer is the foundation for trustworthy AI systems, extending well beyond classic BI.
 When an LLM-powered assistant answers "What is our current supplier on-time rate?", it must pull from the same governed metric that appears on the executive dashboard.
 If the AI layer and the BI layer define metrics independently, the organization ends up with two sources of truth, which effectively means zero.

 At Volvo Cars, this connection between the semantic layer and AI is already concrete.
 The procurement AI assistant I built uses RAG to retrieve contract information from VGS, VPC, and SI+.
 But retrieval alone does not produce trustworthy answers.
 The assistant must also compute derived metrics like "total contract value including amendments" or "remaining commitment against annual volume targets."
 If those computations are hardcoded in the AI pipeline separately from the BI layer, they will inevitably drift.
 The semantic layer is the shared contract that keeps both systems honest.

 The same principle applies in customs and trade.
 An AI system that helps brokers classify goods under the Harmonized System needs access to governed definitions of product categories, tariff logic, and FTA eligibility rules.
 If the AI classifies a battery module as one HS code while the customs reporting dashboard uses another, the organization faces audit risk from its own internal inconsistency.
 The semantic layer ensures that classification logic, duty calculations, and compliance thresholds are defined once and consumed everywhere.

 As AI-based services mature, they hold great potential to simplify and automate complex tasks like data classification, integration, and advanced analytics.
 But that potential depends entirely on the quality and consistency of the definitions those AI systems consume.
-Building the semantic layer correctly is what makes the jump from descriptive reporting to AI-assisted decision-making possible, not as a conceptual leap, but as an engineering reality.
+Building the semantic layer correctly turns the jump from descriptive reporting to AI-assisted decision-making into an engineering reality: consistent definitions first, then automation on top.
 For a global operation like Volvo Cars, where decisions span procurement, manufacturing, customs, and logistics across 100+ markets, the semantic layer is the infrastructure that turns data into organizational intelligence.

 ---